dojot/docs/source/flow.rst

     :align: left
     :alt: kafka2ftp_node

-Node to forwarding messages to Apache Kafka FTP topic.
+Node to forward messages to Apache Kafka FTP topic.

-It publish to the topic ``tenant.dojot.ftp`` (*tenant* is defined by which tenant the flow belongs to) where in which messages are produced with information about the file name, encoding format and file content.
+It publishes to the ``tenant.dojot.ftp`` topic (*tenant* is defined by which tenant the flow belongs to) in which the messages are produced with informations about the file name, encoding format and file content.

 .. _kafka2ftp_node_cfg: